 Charles Walton is trying to make a difference in the Chicagoland area.
 He is the newest executive director of the organization 100 Black Men of Chicago, the nearly 60-year-old organization that has chapters nationwide and connects business leaders and other adult volunteers with African-American males, ages 13 to 18, to provide mentoring, education, health, and wellness and economic empowerment.

-He worked with Illinois Bell, Amaco, United Airlines, and other companies for more than 30 years in information technology before moving into the non-profit management slot.
-He worked in Chicago, London, and Washington D.C. and returned to Chicago.
-Now, Walton lives in Crowne Point, Indiana.
+He majored in math and minored in business administration at Doane University and earned his MBA at Roosevelt University in Chicago.
+He worked with Illinois Bell, Amaco, United Airlines and other companies for more than 30 years in information technology before moving into the non-profit management slot.
+He has worked in Chicago, London and Washington, D.C., and he now lives in Crowne Point, Indiana.

 Dan Olas

 Dan Olas is a Stage 4 colon cancer survivor.
 He was treated at UI Hospital by talented doctors and wonderful staff.
-He resides in the near west side with his wife and two not-so-small puppies.

 Throughout his cancer journey, he received and participated in cancer support services through Gilda’s Club Chicago.
 Upon completion of his treatments, he supported Gilda’s Club as a general board member for many years and as President of the Associate Board for four years.
 As president, he was responsible for leading a team of 40-50 young professionals to generate operational funding through charitable giving and raise community awareness.
 He has been privileged to represent Gilda’s Club over the years through print, radio, TV and numerous fundraising events.